brittanyrw/emojibops/README.md

 ## This project was built to create a fun, judgement free space for those learning Git and Github to practice making pull requests, branches, adding features, and more. 💛 💙 💜 💚 💖

+> Also contribute to our companion project, [EmojiScreen: a listing of TV shows, movies and musicals](https://github.com/brittanyrw/emojiscreen/).

 ## Contributing 🎁

 Below are instructions for how to contribute to this project.
 The easiest way to make a contribution is to add an `Emoji Card` to the website (you can add multiple songs).
 Each card should be added in the `data.js` file as an object.